FLEG: Feed-Forward Language Embedded Gaussian Splatting from Any Views via Compact Semantic Representation

-In addition, to address the inconsistency of CLIP-extracted features across multi-views, we propose a 3D feature aggregation module to obtain consistent multi-view target features.
+In addition, to address the inconsistency of instance masks across multi-views, we propose a 3D feature aggregation module to obtain more consistent multi-view target features.
 Specifically, we first use the 3D point maps predicted by VGGT to lift the 2D pixel-wise language-aligned features into 3D space.
-Based on the assumption that pixels mapped to the same spatial location should share similar features, we voxelize the 3D space and average the features within each voxel, which are subsequently projected back to 2D image, and we further average the features within each instance mask.
+Based on the assumption that pixels mapped to the same spatial location should share similar features, we voxelize the 3D space and average the features within each voxel, which are subsequently projected back to the 2D image, and we further average the features within each instance mask.
 This process enhances the multi-view consistency of CLIP-extracted features.

-\textbf{Instance-guided Contrastive Learning.} The semantic embedding distilled from 2D features lacks instance-level discrimination, resulting in blurred boundaries.
-To better align the 2D semantics with 3D representations and address this issue, we fully exploit the instance information provided by InstanceMV-14K and propose an instance-guided contrastive learning algorithm.
+However, we observe that purely applying CLIP feature alignment lacks instance-level discrimination, resulting in blurred boundaries between different instances.
+To address this problem and better align the 2D semantics with 3D representations, we introduce an instance-guided contrastive learning algorithm.
 Specifically, given a feature map $F \in \mathbb{R}^{N_t \times C \times H \times W}$ and corresponding instance mask $M \in \mathbb{R}^{N_t \times H \times W}$, we first compute mean feature vector for each instance as the anchor feature $\mathbf{f}^{\text{ins}}_k \in \mathbb{R}^{C}$.
-For each sampled pixel, the pixel feature vector $\mathbf{f}^{\text{pix}}_j \in \mathbb{R}^{C}$ is regarded as a positive sample if it belongs to the same instance as the anchor, and as a negative sample otherwise.
+For each sampled pixel, the rendered embedding vector $\hat{\mathbf{f}^{\text{pix}}_j} \in \mathbb{R}^{C}$ is regarded as a positive sample if it belongs to the same instance as the anchor, and as a negative sample otherwise.
 The instance-guided contrastive loss is formulated as: